IBM/aspera-cli/README.md

 asconfigurator -x 'set_node_data;transfer_out_bandwidth_aggregate_trunk_id,2'
 ```

-But this command is not available on clients, so edit the file `aspera.conf`, you can find the location with: `ascli conf ascp info --fields=aspera_conf` and modify the sections `default` and `trunks` like this for a global 100 Mbps virtual link:
+But this command is not available on clients, so edit the file `aspera.conf`, you can find the location with: `ascli config ascp info --fields=aspera_conf` and modify sections `default` and `trunks` like this for a global 100 Mbps virtual link:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>